Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 Bring a little vegetable oil up to a medium heat in a non-stick pan.
 The burger will require to be gently fried for around 10 to 12 minutes on each side until done, depending upon thickness.
 Do not press down on the burger as it cooks, as you force the juices out in to the pan.
 Turn it only once and check for doneness by piercing with the point of a sharp knife and checking the juices run clear.
 Push the pan off the heat to rest the burger while the fries are finished.

 Step 5: Finish the Fries and Make the Mayo

-Put the fries back in to the fryer at 350ºF/170ºC for a further five to six minutes.
+Put the fries back into the fryer at 350°F/170°C for a further 5 to 6 minutes.
 Put the mayo in a small bowl and hand grate in the peeled garlic clove.
 Stir well.
-Remove the fries to some fresh kitchen paper and allow to drain.
+Remove the fries to some fresh kitchen paper and allow them to drain.